alexle/alexle.github.com/posts/easy-life-overrated.markdown

 Contrast that to the second day, which had punished my body and mind to an absurd level.
 My legs were wrecked.
 My toenails had turned black.
 I had aches in places I didn't even know could ache.

 But the burger and fries never tasted better.
 The company of my friends never more appreciated.
-Everything around me was vibrant.
+The sun was brighter.
 Life was more full.
-I felt genuinely **alive**.
+And I felt genuinely **alive**.

 When you add in the sense of achievement, gratitude, and strength that followed, it's clear in my eyes which day impacted my life more.